The What of Whom: Artwork

 The cover artwork is a drawing by Johnston of a woman's torso, inspired by Venus de Milo and Venus of Willendorf.
 The torso represents sex and the objectified, mystified, and dehumanized way women are portrayed in his lyrics and artwork.

 Legacy

-Groovie Ghoulies included a cover of 'To Go Home' on their 1997 album Re-Animation Festival.
-In 1999 "Weird Paul" Petroskey included a cover of 'Man Obsessed' as a hidden track on his album Your Favorite Gum.
-Five years later, in 2004, Mercury Rev covered 'Blue Clouds' for The Late Great Daniel Johnston tribute album, and in 2006 M. Ward covered 'To Go Home' on his 'Post-War' album.

-In 2010 when Douglas Wolk reviewed the album for Pitchfork as part of the 'Story of an Artist' box-set, he described both it and Don't Be Scared as 'lacking in quality control.'
-In December of 2012, Adam Stafford released a cover of 'Blue Clouds' recorded in 2009 on his digital album 'This Year Has Vanished.'
-In January of 2019, The Copyrights released their cover of 'To Go Home as part of their re-recorded version of Groovie Ghoulies's Re-Animation Festival.
+In 2010, when Douglas Wolk reviewed the album for Pitchfork as part of the 'Story of an Artist' box-set, he described both it and Don't Be Scared as 'lacking in quality control.'